Fashion Law Initiative

 Graduate Law Clerkship Program

-The Fashion Law Initiative hires one (1) Graduate Law Clerk to work on practical legal questions of intellectual property and privacy law, ultimately including research, writing working papers and general audience essays, project-based practical learning, and providing ongoing counsel in the area of fashion law.
-He/she works closely with members of the faculty on research and publishing projects, and assists the Director with ongoing student events and symposia including, but not limited to, panel discussions with practitioners and the fashion law symposium at New York Law School.
+The Initiative hires one Graduate Law Clerk to work on practical legal questions of intellectual property and privacy law.
+This includes conducting research, authoring papers and general audience essays, and providing ongoing counsel in the area of fashion law.
+The Clerk works closely with members of the faculty and assists the Institute’s Director with events.

 Visiting Scholars Program